In this section

 - Myelodysplasia

-T-cell depletion of unrelated and partially matched related (PMR) donors has been done for over 20 years at the Children’s and the Children’s Wisconsin of Philadelphia for patients who lack matched related donors.
-This has enabled us to transplant patients who do not have either a matched related or unrelated donor who represent more than half of patients who may benefit from an allogeneic transplant.
+T-cell depletion of unrelated and Haploidentical donors has been done for over 25 years at Children’s Wisconsin for patients who lack matched related donors.
+This has enabled us to transplant patients who do not have either a matched related donor who represent more than 75 percent of patients who may benefit from an allogeneic transplant.

 The technology used for T-cell depletion (TCD) has changed through the years.
 The technology of T- cell depletion has evolved from methods that remove all of the T-cells, to more precise methods.
 Newer methods have become available using magnet-activated cell sorting including, depletion of α/β T lymphocytes.
 In this method, γ/δ+ T cells are retained.
 Those cells have potential anti-infectious and anti-tumor properties and are not considered to cause GVHD.

-Our blood and marrow transplant program is FACT (Foundation for the Accreditation of Cellular Therapy) accredited and has performed over 1,100 bone marrow transplants.
-Children’s Wisconsin was ranked in the U.S. News & World Report Best Children’s Hospitals list.
+Our blood and marrow transplant program is FACT (Foundation for the Accreditation of Cellular Therapy) accredited and has one year survival rates for allogeneic transplant >90%.
+Children’s Wisconsin was ranked in the U.S. News & World Report Best Children’s Hospitals list

 Contact us